 Both are men who are absolutely romantic, continuing to love their first love and will do anything to help their children.
 Snape becomes a double agent to protect Harry, all without his knowing.
 Brandon cares for the daughter of his first love, treating her as if she was his own.
 They are just amazing characters that you can’t help but love them.
 Truth be told, I would marry either one.

-Elizabeth Spriggs who played the Fat Lady in Harry Potter and the Sorcerer’s Stone also played Mrs. Jennings in Sense and Sensibility (1995).
+Elizabeth Spriggs as the Fat Lady in Harry Potter and the Sorcerer’s Stone (2001) and Mrs. Jennings in Sense and Sensibility (1995)

 The Fat Lady is the portrait that guards the Gryffindor chamber.
 The kids have to give her the password before they are allowed in.